jlparkI/benchmarking_xGPR/README.md

 To run this repo, you will need to install the dependencies under requirements.txt.
-This is designed to run on Linux and requires CUDA. xGPR itself it should be noted requires only numpy, cupy, Cython, CUDA >= 10.0, and scikit-learn.
+This is designed to run on Linux and requires a GPU with CUDA. xGPR itself it should be noted requires only numpy, cupy, Cython, CUDA >= 10.0, and scikit-learn.
 The majority of the dependencies are not required in order for xGPR to run;